hug-sch/vse-docs/setup/organize/strip-types/image.rst

    Figure 1: Add command

 Image and Image Strip are two different strip types.
-Nevertheless you need the same command to add them to the timeline (see figure 1).
+Nevertheless, you need the same command to add them to the timeline (see figure 1).
 The :ref:`default <default-color>` color of the Image/Image Sequence strip bar is: :image:`███`

 The input source of an Image/Image Sequence strip is a graphics file or a collection of graphics files with extension ``.BMP``, ``.Iris``, ``.PNG``, ``.JPEG``, ``.JPG2000``,  ``.targa``, ``.cineon & DPX``,  ``openEXR``, ``Radiance HDR`` or ``.TIFF``.
 For more in-depth information about these formats, see `graphics formats <https://docs.blender.org/manual/en/dev/files/media/image_formats.html>`_.